shivanthi-amara/ocm-qe-assistant/README.md

 ### Demo

-- For analyzing failed cases, you just input jenkins job link in the chat.
+- For generating scripts, you can input prompt just like “generate scripts for OCP-40585(polation case ID)”

-- For generating scripts, you can input prompt just like “generate scripts for RHACM4K-56952(polation case ID)”
+- ToDo - Analyze failed cases, you just input jenkins job link in the chat.